splitio/fullstory-events-2-split/README.md

 > zip -r fullstory.zip *
 ```

 You can "brew install npm" on OSX.
+Follow the instructions to install npm for other operating systems.

 The fullstory.zip should include the index.js, the key files and a full node_modules directory.